TABLE OF CONTENTS

 In the same way that an attorney or doctor uses their expertise, skill and education to land a job in a related industry, it is the same that the accountant can find a place in the cannabis industry; using their own skills, education, certification and expertise to help run a business.
 If you want to become an accountant in the cannabis industry, it is best to become certified, get that degree and get some experience in another industry.
 You can come straight out of school and land a job as an accountant.

-However, it would be better to also receive training from a reputable school like the Cannabis Training University.
-You can first go to your local community college first to get certified and then consider a cannabis training school after.
+However, it would be better to also receive training from a reputable cannabis school like the Cannabis Training University.
+You can go to your local community college first to get certified and then consider a cannabis training school after.